Hoyg/azuredevopslabs/labs/vstsextend/dockerjava/readme.md

 This lab will show how you can

-* Create a new Azure App Service and configure it to use Apache Tomcat
+* Create a new Azure App Service with Container and configure it to use Apache Tomcat
 * Create a new MySQL database
 * Use Azure App Service Task to deploy a WAR file